 Short answer: yes.
 Long answer: yes, very much so.
 We’ve all used razors to get rid of unwanted hair, and most of us have only used plastic disposable razors.
 But since plastic is not eco-friendly at all, and one-time use items are majorly damaging to the environment, the safety razor is a very good alternative to disposable razors.
 What are safety razors, and how are safety razors better for the environment?
-This post is going to give you practical information about body hair and shaving with a safety razor.
+This post is going to give you practical information about body hair, eco friendly shaving cream, and shaving with a safety razor.
 Buckle up.

 What is the Problem with Disposable Razors?